PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 )
 ```

-The return value is a [future reference][future-references-reference] to the ID of the files artifact that was generated, which can be used with the `files` property of the service config of the `add_service` command.
+The return value is a [future reference][future-references-reference] to the ID of the [files artifact][files-artifacts] that was generated, which can be used with the `files` property of the service config of the `add_service` command.

 ### read_file